-The student should work closely with his or her advisor(s) on the composition of the Thesis Committee.
-The committee must include the advisor/co-advisors, a Chair, and at least three other members, one of whom must be external to Penn/CHOP/Wistar.
-The chair must be of Associate Professor rank or higher, and must be a member of GCB.
+The student should work closely with their advisor(s) on the composition of the Thesis Committee.
+The committee must include the advisor(s), a Chair, and at least three other members, one of whom must be external to Penn/CHOP/Wistar; at least half of the committee members must be members of GCB.
+The Chair must be of Associate Professor rank or higher, and must be a member of GCB.
+Adjunct professors may serve on the committee but may not be the committee Chair.
 Students should aim for diversity of field of expertise and gender in their committee.
 Once the committee members are selected, they must be approved by the Graduate Group Chair.

-PhD students should meet with their Thesis Committees at least once per year for Combined Degree students, meetings should take place every six months.
-The purpose of these meetings is to provide objective advice and fresh points of view to the student and Advisor.
-A lively discussion may be expected at these meetings, which is sure to benefit the student and his or her research.
+PhD students should meet with their Thesis Committees at least once per year.
+For Combined Degree students, meetings should take place every six months.
+The purpose of these meetings is to provide objective advice and fresh points of view to the student and advisor(s).
+A lively discussion may be expected at these meetings, which is sure to benefit the student and their research.

 Committee meetings are also important for ensuring that the student is:

-i) on schedule to complete his or her Thesis in an appropriate time frame, including maintaining the appropriate balance of experiments, analysis, writing, and dissemination;
+i) on schedule to complete their thesis in an appropriate time frame, including maintaining the appropriate balance of experiments, analysis, writing, and dissemination;

 ii) thinking about and effectively pursuing post-graduation career plans; and